Group members

 Virag Voros

-Dr Fan Fei
+Dr. Fan Fei

 Fan Fei

 Fan developed graphene-based membranes for molecular level separations in organic media.
 He was mainly based in the School of Materials, and he investigated new techniques to characterise graphene oxide membranes.
 His project was carried out in close cooperation with Dr Christopher Blanford from the Manchester Institute of Biotechnology.
 Fan graduated with a PhD from Manchester in 2019.
-LinkedIn and GoogleScholar profiles.

 GI

 Gergo developed robust polymers and polymer blends for organic solvent nanofiltration.
 He focused on polymers of intrinsic microporosity and polybenzimidazole.
 He graduated with an MRes from Manchester in 2018.
-LinkedIn and GoogleScholar profiles.

-Dr Christos Didaskalou
+Dr. Christos Didaskalou

 Christos